armStrapTools/armStrap/README.md

     file = armStrap.img
     size = 2048

-* Device : The target device, be cautious with this option, if you select the wrong device, it will be erased...
-  File : Create an image that can be dump (with dd or any other utility) to a SD card. size : Size of the image to create.
+* Device : The target device, be cautious with this option, if you select the wrong device, it will be erased File : Create an image that can be dump (with dd or any other utility) to a SD card size : Size of the image to create

 Nand Installer
 --------------